Career, Salary and Education Information

 Cooks use a variety of kitchen equipment, including broilers, grills, slicers, grinders, and blenders.

-The responsibilities of cooks vary depending on where they work, the size of the facility, and the level of service offered.
-However, in all establishments, they follow established sanitation procedures when handling food.
+The responsibilities of cooks vary depending on the type of food service establishment, the size of the facility, and the level of service offered.
+However, in all establishments, they follow sanitation procedures when handling food.
 For example, they store food and ingredients at the correct temperatures to prevent bacterial growth.

 The following are examples of types of cooks:

 Restaurant cooks prepare a wide selection of dishes and cook most orders individually.
-Some restaurant cooks may order supplies, set menu prices, and plan the daily menu.
+Some restaurant cooks may order supplies and help maintain the stock room.

 Fast-food cooks prepare a limited selection of menu items in fast-food restaurants.
 They cook and package food, such as hamburgers and fried chicken, to be kept warm until served.
 For more information on workers who prepare and serve items in fast-food restaurants, see the profiles on food preparation workers and food and beverage serving and related workers.

 Institution and cafeteria cooks work in the kitchens of schools, cafeterias, businesses, hospitals, and other institutions.
-For each meal, they prepare a large quantity of a limited number of entrees, vegetables, and desserts, according to preset menus.
-These cooks usually prepare meals in advance and seldom take special orders.
+Although they typically prepare a large quantity of a limited number of entrees, vegetables, and desserts, according to preset menus, they do sometimes customize meals according to diners' dietary considerations.

 Short-order cooks prepare foods in restaurants and coffee shops that emphasize fast service and quick food preparation.
 They usually prepare sandwiches, fry eggs, and cook french fries, often working on several orders at the same time.

-Cooks hold about 2.3 million jobs.
-The industries that employ the most cooks are as follows:
+Cooks hold about 2.6 million jobs.
+Employment in the detailed occupations that make up cooks is distributed as follows:

 Cooks work in restaurants, schools, hospitals, hotels, and other establishments where food is prepared and served.
 They often prepare only part of a dish and coordinate with other cooks and kitchen workers to complete meals on time.
 Some work in private homes.